appetterson/BSGRulebook/rulebook.md

 <ol>
   <li>Reveal <em>all</em> your Loyalty cards, showing that none are Cylon cards. <span class="finalfive">For “Final Five” cards, resolve the text for execution.</span></li>
+  <li class="noextradeath">The fleet loses 1 morale.
+(If this causes Dee to be executed, resolve her execution after this one is finished.)</li>
-  <li>The fleet loses 1 morale.
+  <li class="extradeath">If you were executed the fleet loses 1 morale.
 (If this causes Dee to be executed, resolve her execution after this one is finished.)</li>
   <li>Return your character and token(s) to the box, removing them from the game. <span class="allies">Discard any Trauma tokens.</span></li>
   <li class="exodusloyalty">Discard all of your loyalty cards.</li>
   <li class="noexodusloyalty">If you were Boomer, and the Sleeper Agent phase hasn’t happened yet, draw 1 new Loyalty card.</li>